danilw/vulkan-shadertoy-launcher/README.md

 ___
 TODO:

-0. Wayland support
+0.0 rework this page
-1. video as texture, sound and 3d textures support, and mipmap for buffers
+1. sound and 3d textures support, and mipmap for buffers
 2. config file support and tile render
-3. export shaders to video frame by frame (using ffmpeg)
+3. export shaders to video frame by frame (using ffmpeg), Wayland support, video as texture

 ___
 # How to use